-Access to this command can be controlled using the following CICS authorization checks:

-- Transaction attach security for transaction DSNC - Command security for resource DB2CONN.
+Access to this command can be controlled using the CICS transaction attach security check for transaction DSNC, and the CICS command security check for resource DB2CONN.
 This command requires UPDATE access.

-For more information about CICS security, see Chapter 6, "Security in a CICS DB2 environment," on page 59.
+For more information about CICS security, see Chapter 6, "Security in a CICS DB2 environment," on page 57.